ravinderkumard/AI_LangChain/102_LangChain_Prompts/ReadMe.md

 Message Place Holder
 A message place holder in LangChain is a special placeholder used inside  ChatPrompt Template to dynamically insert chat history or a list of messages at runtime.

+🔍 **What to Know**
+LangChain separates prompt templates from the model.
+This modularity helps in reusability, evaluation, and A/B testing.

+📌 **Key Concepts**
+-   PromptTemplate and ChatPromptTemplate
+-   Dynamic prompts using input variables
+-   Few-shot prompting
+-   Prompt tuning and testing
+-   Best practices (clarity, structure, verbosity, etc.)

+❓ **Interview Questions**
+1. What’s the difference between PromptTemplate and ChatPromptTemplate?
+2. How do you insert dynamic variables in a prompt?
+3. How do you do few-shot prompting in LangChain?
+4. How do you evaluate prompt quality and iterate over it?
+5. How can prompt templates help in production AI applications?

+💡 **Production-Grade Example**
+from langchain.prompts import ChatPromptTemplate

+prompt = ChatPromptTemplate.from_template(
+    "You are an expert legal assistant.
+Extract the key clauses from the following legal contract:\n\n{contract_text}" )

+formatted_prompt = prompt.format_messages(contract_text="This Agreement is made on...")
+response = llm(formatted_prompt)

+🔑 **Insights:**

+-   Use .format_messages() with ChatPromptTemplate for chat-specific formatting.
+-   Great for reusable prompt components.
+-   Combine this with PromptLayer or LangSmith to A/B test prompts.